Vedant-Nalge/SMS-Microservices/README.md

 sms-store   | [kafka] Consumer starting: topic=sms-events
 ```

-> MongoDB will continuously print checkpoint messages — that is completely normal, ignore them.
+> MongoDB will continuously print checkpoint messages which can flood the screen — that is completely normal, ignore them.
+If you can't find the above lines, scroll up or open a second terminal and run `docker ps` to confirm all 6 containers show as `Up`.

+> **Note:** You may also see this warning — `the attribute 'version' is obsolete` — safe to ignore.
+To remove it permanently, open `docker-compose.yml` and delete the first line `version: "3.9"`.

 ### Step 4 — Verify everything is running